Work authorisation documents

 Due to certain amendments to the Russian immigration legislation, rules with regard to business and humanitarian visas have changed.
 Thus, a foreign national with a multi-entry business or humanitarian visa (valid for a period of one year) can stay in Russia for a maximum of 90 days during any period of 180 days.
 If a foreign national is going to stay for a total of over 90 days, that individual must leave Russia and wait until the 180-day period has expired before re-entering the country.

 Measures against COVID-19 spread

-The effective regulations does not allow for Russian companies (employers) to formalize the HQS work permits and visa invitations for new foreign qualified specialists (who are currently staying abroad Russia).
+The effective regulations do not allow for Russian companies (employers) to formalise the HQS work permits and visa invitations for new foreign qualified specialists (who are currently staying abroad Russia).

-Foreign citizens who stay in Russia can formalize work authorization documents or prolong them for a new term without under the standard procedures.
+Foreign citizens who stay in Russia can formalise work authorisation documents or prolong them for a new term without undergoing the standard procedures.

 In addition to regulation related to visas and work authorisation documents, it should be noted that generally all categories of foreign nationals visiting Russia are subject to immigration registration rules.
 Starting 8 July 2018, the rules on immigration registration were significantly changed.
 At the moment, the law does not allow organisations to register expatriates and their family members at organisations’ addresses (with a very limited number of exemptions).
 From a practical perspective, this means that only landlords or their representatives (depending on the practice of the immigration authorities) will be able to register expatriates and their family members at the address where expatriates and their family members actually stay.